Humanizing Technology Through Chatbots

 Keep in mind that the number one reason for bot abandonment is if the bot lacks a clear purpose.

 If you’re sure that your bot has a clear purpose and a set of tasks it will achieve, it’s time to analyze our answers and translate them into the foundations for our chatbot.
-For example, this is how I did so with the Eurovision bot:
+This is how I did so with our Eurovision bot:

 - Bot Goal: Provide something in fan’s pockets to test trivia questions, or if they’re talking to others, have a genie in their pockets to fact check or challenge each other.